The Operating System

 The payoff

-Once you have the formula, you can see which variable — when improved by 10% — moves revenue the most.
+Once you have the Map, you can see which variable, when improved by 10%, moves revenue the most.
 That's your highest-leverage lever.
-You stop spreading effort across "try everything."
-You focus on the one thing that actually moves the number.
+You stop spreading effort across "try everything" and focus on the one thing that actually moves the number.

 The outcome: Business.com found their hidden growth lever inside an existing variable they weren't even tracking.
 No new spend required.
 Just a clearer picture of what drives revenue.